xpdota/triggevent-site/pages/triggers/The-Omega-Protocol-Ultimate.md

 layout: default
 title: "The Omega Protocol Ultimate (TOP)"
 permalink: /pages/triggers/The-Omega-Protocol-Ultimate/
-description: Triggevent will have support for The Omega Protocol Ultimate (TOP) coming shortly.
-Be sure to check back frequently!
+description: Triggevent has support for The Omega Protocol (Ultimate) with Triggers and Automarks
 ---

 # The Omega Protocol Ultimate (TOP)